Siriusa77II/READ-PLEASE/README.md

 Please, just let me hold your breath for now.
 ```

-This song was exactly my feeling.
+This song was exactly my feeling, with The Wall and my Friends.

 but i still was Sirius when i wasent with them.